texfaq/texfaq.github.io/FAQ-logos.md

 obstruct the reading process.
-In particular, Lamport invented LaTeX (silly enough in itself, with a raised small ''A'' and a lowered ''E'') and marketing input from Addison-Wesley led to the even stranger current logo for LaTeX 2e, which appends a lowered single-stroke Greek letter &epsilon;.
+In particular, Lamport invented LaTeX (silly enough in itself, with a raised small ''A'' and a lowered ''E'') and marketing input from Addison-Wesley led to the even stranger current logo for LaTeX2e, which appends a lowered single-stroke Greek letter &epsilon;.

-Sensible users don't have to follow this stuff wherever it goes, but, for those who insist, a large collection of logos is defined in the [`texnames`](https://ctan.org/tex-archive/obsolete/macros/latex209/contrib/misc) package (but note that this set of macros isn't entirely reliable in LaTeX 2e).
+Sensible users don't have to follow this stuff wherever it goes, but, for those who insist, a large collection of logos is defined in the [`texnames`](https://ctan.org/tex-archive/obsolete/macros/latex209/contrib/misc) package (but note that this set of macros isn't entirely reliable in LaTeX2e).
-The MetaFont and MetaPost logos can be set in fonts that LaTeX 2e knows about (so that they scale with the surrounding text) using the [`mflogo`](https://ctan.org/pkg/mflogo) package; but be aware that booby-traps surround the use of the Knuthian font for MetaPost (you might get
+The MetaFont and MetaPost logos can be set in fonts that LaTeX2e knows about (so that they scale with the surrounding text) using the [`mflogo`](https://ctan.org/pkg/mflogo) package; but be aware that booby-traps surround the use of the Knuthian font for MetaPost (you might get